JJMA8035/JJvir/README.md

 It required kaiju virus database
 Download and install in  folder ~/miniconda3/envs/JJvir/opt/kaijudb/viruses/

 It require blast db
 Download and install in folder ~/miniconda3/envs/JJvir/opt/blastdb/

+It require to download the script viralplot.py to the folder ~/miniconda3/envs/JJvir/bin/